DIY investing: How do tipsters react to share consolidations?

 Stockomendation is pleased to introduce ‘Stocko Says’, a concise round-up of broker and professional tipster activity across the UK financial markets.

-Using our unique dataset of over 60,000 stock tips tracked on the Stockomendation platform, we provide insightful commentary on any company, sector and broader market trends that we identify, and make it easier for retail investors to distinguish the signal from the noise in the financial media.
+Using our unique dataset of almost 75,000 stock tips tracked on the Stockomendation platform, we provide insightful commentary on any company, sector and broader market trends that we identify, and make it easier for retail investors to distinguish the signal from the noise in the financial media.

 Share consolidations – a process in which a company’s existing shares are combined into a proportionally smaller number of new shares – shouldn’t impact on the value of a firm.